 Top 10 George Martin Non-Beatles Records

-George Martin’s exalted stature as history’s best-known record producer may have chiefly been established by virtue of his association with the Beatles.
+The late George Martin’s exalted stature as history’s best-known record producer may have chiefly been established by virtue of his association with the Beatles.
 But to dismiss, or even underestimate, his indispensable contributions elsewhere would be a grave error.
 As proof, we offer a list of the Top 10 George Martin Non-Beatles Records to remind music fans of the many other legendary artists and classic records he had a hand in shaping over the years.

 ‘Time Exposure’ (1981)

-This often neglected Little River Band scored multiple mainstream radio hits in the late ‘70s, culminating in a Top 10 U.S. smash with 1981’s “The Night Owls.”
+The often neglected Little River Band scored multiple mainstream radio hits in the late ‘70s, culminating in a Top 10 U.S. smash with 1981’s “The Night Owls.”
 Recorded by Martin on the island of Montserrat, both the song and its parent album, Time Exposure, delivered loads of lush harmonies that clearly benefited from Martin’s past work with the Beatles.

 ‘Sentimental Journey’ (1970)

 While John Lennon and George Harrison tapped Wall of Sound legend Phil Spector to produce their solo debuts (and Paul McCartney did everything himself on his), Ringo Starr looked no further than trusted old pal Martin to shepherd his first solo effort, 1970’s Sentimental Journey.
 Even though the collection of expertly arranged and orchestrated big-band standards received a critical bashing upon its release, the ever-genial Starr was quick to clarify that he was aiming to please no one but himself and his parents with the record.

 ‘All Shook Up’ (1980)